-Recent studies have found that medicines flushed down the drain can contaminate our lakes and streams, which can hurt fish and other aquatic wildlife, and end up in our drinking water.
+Studies show that medicines flushed down the drain can contaminate our lakes and streams, which can hurt fish and other aquatic wildlife, and end up in our drinking water.
 This is because most existing municipal wastewater treatments systems cannot remove medications from the wastewater.
-Some medications, such as hormones and antidepressants, include endocrine disrupting compounds (EDCs), which interfere with the reproduction and normal growth of many aquatic species, such as frogs and fish.
+Some medications, such as hormones and antidepressants, interfere with the reproduction and normal growth of many aquatic species, such as frogs and fish.
 Links to studies are found below.

-Don’t flush old or unwanted prescription or over-the-counter medications down the toilet or drain.
-Follow these precautions to prevent accidental or intentional ingestion.
+Don’t flush old or unwanted prescriptions or over-the-counter medications down the toilet or drain.

 - Keep the medication in its original container.
 The labels may contain safety information and the caps are typically childproof.
-Leaving the content information clearly visible, cover the patient's name with permanent maker.
+Leaving the content information clearly visible, cover the patient's name and prescription number with permanent maker.

 - Modify the contents to discourage anyone from taking the medication.
-For pills or capsules, add a small amount of vinegar to at least partially dissolve them.
-Add table salt, flour, or a powdered spice such as mustard to liquids.
+For pills or capsules, add a small amount of vinegar to the container to partially dissolve them.
+Add table salt or flour to liquids.

 - Seal and conceal the medication container.
 Tape the lid shut with duct tape and place the container inside a non-transparent piece of trash, such as an empty margarine tub.
 For blister packs, wrap packages containing pills in opaque tape like duct tape.